Aria (band): 1990s

 By the end of the 1994 tour in Germany, the band had a disagreement with the organizers, which also reflected on the relationship within the band.
 After the tour ended, Kipelov stopped showing up at the studio, where the band was hard at work at their next album.
 Within a month's time, he was found out to be playing with Master.
-In December, Alexey Bulgakov (the lead singer for the band Legion) tried out as Kipelov's replacement.
 In January 1995, Sergey Mavrin left the band, stating that he did not believe that the band would succeed without his friend Kipelov.
 Sergey Terentyev was invited to replace him as a session musician, and later becomes a permanent member of the band.